The Majestic Art of Alexander McQueen

-A Champagne Supernova, as Maureen Callahan calls him in her book, Alexander McQueen, was a pioneer of the 90s fashion.
+A “champagne supernova”, as Maureen Callahan calls him in her book, Alexander McQueen, was a pioneer of the 1990s fashion.
 Along with Marc Jacobs, he was one of the most influential designers of the industry, remembered for his raw and powerful shows and his theatrical designs.
 Today, we will see the inspiration behind the art of Alexander McQueen.

 The collection he launched in 1992 was so amazing that Isabella Blow, an eccentric stylist of Vogue, purchased the whole line.
 She was also the one who convinced him to use the name Alexander as he was beginning his fashion career.
-Isabella and Alexander were very close friends, and Alexander always sought her advice and opinion.
+Blow and McQueen were very close friends, and he always sought her advice and opinion.
 She had a significant impact on him.
 She was the only one who believed in him in the early stages of his career when everyone else called him “enfant terrible,” a reference to his chubbiness, and “a hooligan of English fashion” (Daily Telegraph).

 Louis Vuitton and Gucci

 In 1996, Givenchy, who owned the house of Louis Vuitton, approached Alexander McQueen.
-His technique fascinated them; he didn’t scratch design any clothes, but instead, he created them on the spot.
-He would take a pair of scissors and fabric, and he worked directly on the model.
+His technique fascinated them; he didn’t sketch the design of any clothes, but instead, he created them on the spot.
+He would take a pair of scissors and some fabric, and he worked directly on the model.
 Louis Vuitton saw his process of adding garments and embroidery and chopping things off as true couture.

-However, Alexander felt restricted at Louis Vuitton; he did not have the freedom to create what he wanted.
+However, McQueen felt restricted at Louis Vuitton; he did not have the freedom to create what he wanted.
 So, in December of 2000, he left and started working for Gucci.
-They invested in Alexander, and the money allowed the artist to unfold his creativity.
+They invested in McQueen, and the money allowed the artist to unfold his creativity.

-In 1992, Alexander had already founded his brand.
+In 1992, McQueen had already founded his brand.
 He drew inspiration from everywhere: art, film, music.
 He paid tribute to Scorsese’s Taxi Driver and to Hitchcock’s The Birds and The Man Who Knew Too Much.
-Alexander opted for controversy and used shock-provoking tactics.
+McQueen opted for controversy and used shock-provoking tactics.
 He always meant to go political on his shows and broach various social and political issues.
-Each show had a different story to tell and had a unique title; the only common theme was the extravagance and drama.
+Each show had a different story to tell and had a unique title; the only common theme was extravagance and drama.

-Alexander's main goal was to reconnect the romantic past with the postmodern present.
+McQueen’s main goal was to reconnect the romantic past with the postmodern present.
 It proved, however, to be a difficult job.
 The postmodern present did not recognize beauty or craftmanship as relevant to art and culture.
-Besides, the conservative audience could not understand Alexander's innovation.
+Besides, the conservative audience could not understand McQueen’s innovations.

-Deeply inspired by romanticism, Lee was all about the lone artist.
+Deeply inspired by Romanticism, McQueen was all about the lone artist.
 In 1992, he presented a show entitled Jack The Ripper Stalks His Victims, where he introduced his thorn-like overcoat and the three-point origami frockcoat.

-The Victorian Era was a massive inspiration for Alexander.
+The Victorian Era was a massive inspiration for McQueen.
 Specifically, he was into the gothic and the macabre.
 Plus, the Brothers Grimm fairytales fascinated him.

-The “shadowy fancies” that Edgar Alla Poe wrote in The Fall of the House of Usher also had a considerable impact on McQueen--details can be found in all of his collections.
-They are vividly present in his shows of F/W 1996-7 Dante, F/W 2002-3 Supercalifragilisticexpialidocious, and F/W 2010-1 Angels and Demons.
-As the Victorian gothic combined elements of horror and romance, Alexander enjoyed making similar combinations of love and death, light and dark.
+The “shadowy fancies” that Edgar Allan Poe wrote in The Fall of the House of Usher also had a considerable impact on McQueen – the details can be found in all of his collections.
+They are vividly present in his shows of F/W 1996-1997 Dante, F/W 2002-2003 Supercalifragilisticexpialidocious, and F/W 2010-2011 Angels and Demons.
+As the Victorian gothic combined elements of horror and romance, McQueen enjoyed making similar combinations of love and death, light and dark.

 London and Scotland

-Another major inspiration was Alexander's hometown, London, and Scotland, his family’s native homeland.
+Another major inspiration was McQueen’s hometown, London, and Scotland, his family’s native homeland.
 His Scottish roots meant everything to him.
 Indeed, he used elements of Scottish culture several times in his collections.
 Moreover, he liked to make political statements regarding Scotland.
-That is the concept behind his very controversial collection Highland Rape of F/W 1995-6.
+That is the concept behind his very controversial collection Highland Rape of F/W 1995-1996.
 The Daily Mail called him “the designer who hates women” because of the collection.
-Although Alexander insisted that it was a reference to England’s rape of Scotland, some hurried to characterize him as a misogynist.
+Although McQueen insisted that it was a reference to England’s rape of Scotland, some hurried to characterize him as a misogynist.

 The collection was based on the 18th century Jacobite Rising and the 19th century Highland Clearances.
-It was the first collection where Alexander used tartan.
+It was the first collection where McQueen used tartan.
 The models were semi-naked and blood-spattered, intending to provoke the audience’s sentiment.
-The Widows of Culloden was another collection where Alexander paid tribute to his motherland.
+The Widows of Culloden was another collection where McQueen paid tribute to his motherland.

 The first incident that shook him was the suicide of his beloved friend Isabella Blow in 2007.
-As the years had passed by, Isabella became more and more addicted to alcohol and drugs.
-She pulled away all from her friends and colleagues, including Alexander.
-Regardless, however far apart they were, and despite Isabella's unacceptable behavior, Lee remained concerned.
-The news of Isabella's suicide devastated him.
+As the years passed by, Blow became more and more addicted to alcohol and drugs.
+She pulled away all from her friends and colleagues, including McQueen.
+Regardless of how far apart they were, and despite Blow’s behavior, McQueen remained concerned.
+The news of Blow’s suicide devastated him.
 He dedicated his S/S 2008 collection to her, as she was the one who discovered him and believed in him from the first moment.

-The incident from which Alexander never recovered, though, was his mother’s death over cancer in 2010.
-A day before her funeral, Alexander was found dead in his apartment.
-He committed suicide by taking various anti-depressants, unable to cope with his pain any longer.
+The incident from which McQueen never recovered, though, was his mother’s death over cancer in 2010.
+A day before her funeral, McQueen was found dead in his apartment.
+He died of suicide by taking various anti-depressants, unable to cope with his pain any longer.

 A Fashion Icon

 Alexander McQueen was the epitome of a fashion artist.
 No matter what his shows depicted, women were always a significant inspiration for his work.
-The intention of all the dangerous accessories he put on his models was not to injure them; it was to create for them an armor.
+The intention of all the dangerous accessories he put on his models was not to injure them; it was to create armor for them.
 He wished to create warrior princesses – delicate, but powerful and fierce.